 Prior to commencing therapy, I meet parent(s) or guardians for intake assessment in order to gather a history and information about the young person and what's been happening for them that is causing them difficultly.

-I then meet with the young person for 3 to 4 sessions for assessment before agreeing that everyone is happy to continue onto therapy.
-This is to ensure that it is the right fit and type of therapy for your child.
+I then meet with the young person for 2 to 3 sessions for assessment before agreeing that everyone is happy to continue onto therapy.
+This is to ensure that it is the right fit and type of therapy for you.